- Introduction and General Terms

 - whether Notre Dame de France will disclose your details to anyone else;

 - your choices regarding the personal information you provide to us and how you can exercise your rights in relation to those choices.

 Notre Dame de France is committed to safeguarding your personal information.
-Whenever you provide such information, we are legally obliged to use your information in line with all laws concerning the protection of personal information, including the Data Protection Act 1998 and GDPR.
+Whenever you provide such information, we are legally obliged to use your information in line with all laws concerning the protection of personal information, including the Data Protection Act 1998.

 - Who we are

-- What information will Notre Dame de France collect?
+- What information will Notre Dame de France collect about me?